ibm-cloud-docs/citrix-netscaler-vpx/ipsec-profile.md

 {:note: .note}
 {:important: .important}

-# Creating IPsec Profile VPX
+# Creating IPsec profile VPX
 {: #creating-ipsec-profile}

 You an create an IPsec profile that includes security parameters for establishing connections with your {{site.data.keyword.vpx_full}}.